darkarazu/unity-playground/Assets/_Game/Instructives/Playable_Character.md

    - ✅ This creates an ECS physics entity for NPCs

 #### 4. Close the Subscene

 1. In Hierarchy, click the **arrow** next to your subscene to collapse it
 2. **This triggers baking** - Physics Shape becomes an ECS entity
+3. The standard collider remains for GameObject physics

+#### 3. Close the Subscene

+1. In Hierarchy, click the **arrow** next to your subscene to collapse it
+2. **This triggers baking** - Physics Shape becomes an ECS entity